Imran Khan appoints three new spokespersons - ExBulletin

 Imran Khan appoints three new spokespersons

-ISLAMABAD: Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan on Sunday appointed three official spokespersons, ARY News reported.
+Pakistan Tehreek-e-Insaf (PTI) founder Imran Khan on Sunday appointed three official spokespersons.

-According to a notification issued by the PTI, lawyer Gohar Khan, Salman Akram Raja and Omar Ayub have been named as focal persons of the incarcerated PTI leader.
+According to a notification issued by the PTI, lawyer Gohar Khan, Salman Akram Raja and Omar Ayub have been appointed as focal persons for the incarcerated PTI leader.

 The move aims to remove any ambiguity regarding information related to the PTI founder, ensuring that all communications will now be handled through these spokespersons, as per the notification.